 Finally, we've come to packability.
 This metric is used to describe how easy it is for us to bring each product along on an adventure.
 The two factors to this category were weight and compactness.
 This was also one of the more objective metrics in this review.
 We started by putting each product on our own scale in order to compare each pair of underwear against its competitors.
 We then folded each pair the same way and looked at them side-by-side to compare which were the thinnest and which carried more bulk.

 All of that being said, there were some obvious winners here.
-The Pure Stretch and the Merino 150 were the lightest and smallest models, at just .7 ounces apiece, followed closely by the Patagonia Barely at .8 ounces.
-Next up we had the Patagonia Active, at .9 ounces.
+The REI Active Bikini was the lightest at .6 ounces, closely followed by the Pure Stretch and the Merino 150 at just .7 ounces apiece.
+Next up we had the Patagonia Barely at .8 ounces, and the Patagonia Active, at .9 ounces.
 All of these options are incredibly lightweight, and because their weight difference is only noticeable on the scale, not on your body, we recommend shopping first by the other metrics and then using this category to narrow down the selection.

 These Undies Cost How Much?!